I learned this tip from market traders

 Incomplete information

-If a reader reaches the end of your pitch and still has questions, this could deter them from buying.
+If a reader reaches the end of your pitch and still has questions or objections, this could deter them from buying.

 Presume that before they’ll make a purchase, your audience will need all their questions answered and all their objections quashed.
 Then make sure they are.